austintorres578/austintorres578/README.md

 - **[Community Food Bank of New Jersey](https://cfbnj.org/)**
   Built with **WordPress, HTML, CSS, JavaScript, and PHP**, and designed in **Figma**.
   A nonprofit platform supporting hunger relief with donation features, program info, and a custom **food bank locator**, powered by their API, which displays nearby food banks based on ZIP code and radius.
+  Built to be easy for client to maintain after site handoff

 - **[Weather Channel Clone](https://github.com/austintorres578/React-weather-app)**
   A full-featured **React weather application** that replicates the design and functionality of IBM’s Weather Channel **Daily Weather** and **Three-Day Forecast** pages (Oct 2023).